 However, neither the Luftwaffe nor Heinkel engineers were at all enthusiastic about the pulsejet-powered He-162 variants.
 Pulsejets had poor high-altitude performance, poor fuel economy, and high levels of vibration.
 Pulsejets operate with a pulsed combustion scheme that give them a loud, low, rapid "putt-putt" sound, and a ride in an aircraft with such engines was likely to be rough.
 Messerschmitt had experimented earlier in the war with a fighter designated the "Me-328" powered by twin pulsejets, and engine vibration eventually led to the loss of the aircraft.
 The pulsejet-powered He-162 project was driven from the top, with the aircraft perceived as almost completely expendable.
 Although three airframes were set aside for testing, they were never fitted with the Argus engines.

-Other He-162 variants under consideration included the "He-162C", with the B-series fuselage, Heinkel-Hirth 011A engine, swept wing, and "vee" or "butterfly" tail assembly; and the "He-162D", with a similar configuration but a forward-swept wing.
-They were to me armed with twin MK-108 30 millimeter cannon, and a scheme was considered in which the cannon could be pivoted upward from the horizontal, allowing the fighter to fire at a bomber while flying under it.
+Other He-162 variants under consideration included the "He-162C", with the B-series fuselage, Heinkel-Hirth 011A engine, swept wing, and "vee" or "butterfly" tail assembly; and the "He-162D", with a similar configuration, but a forward-swept wing.
+They were to me armed with twin MK-108 30 millimeter cannon, with a scheme considered in which the cannon could be pivoted upward from the horizontal, allowing the fighter to fire at a bomber while flying under it.

 The He-162C and He-162D got no farther than a half-completed prototype that could be fitted with interchangeable forward-swept or back-swept wings, this airframe being discovered by the Allies when they occupied the plant at Schwechat.
-In fact, the only advanced variant of the He-162 that was actually flown was the "He-162E", which was an He-162A fitted with the BMW-003R mixed power plant, which was a BMW-003A with an integrated BMW-718 liquid-fuel rocket engine for boost power.
+In fact, the only advanced variant of the He-162 that was actually flown was the "He-162E", which was an He-162A fitted with the BMW-003R mixed power plant -- a BMW-003A turbojet with an integrated BMW-718 liquid-fuel rocket engine for boost power.
 At least one prototype was built and flight-tested for a short time.

 * The advanced He-162 variants have proven to be of interest to modelers, particularly the imaginative LUFTWAFFE 1946 interest groups, which project the aircraft that the Third Reich might have had available had the war lasted longer.
 Model kits of many of these mystery aircraft are available from specialty model companies.BACK_TO_TOP